grafana/Grafana-Alloy-for-Beginners/README.md

 **The OTel pipeline**
 1. receives all incoming trace spans from the mythical applications
 2. sends batches of ingested traces to a local Tempo instance
-3. sends the ingested traces to a OTel spanlog connector to generate logs from the traces and sends the generated logs to a local Loki instance
+3. sends the ingested traces to an OTel spanlog connector to generate logs from the traces and sends the generated logs to a local Loki instance

 <img width="906" alt="image" src="https://github.com/user-attachments/assets/3010d37d-57f9-4100-a7ba-19bda016186b" />